petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/events.md

    ![Select a different time period or compare to previous data.](./events/images/03.png)

-   Note that there are three tabs (Total, Unique, and Average) to view the breakdown of the event.
+   There are three tabs (Total, Unique, and Average) to view the breakdown of the event.
 The Total tab shows the total number of events triggered by all users.
 The Unique tab shows the total number of unique users who triggered the event.
 The Average tab shows the average number of events per user.

 1. To remove a filter, breakdown, or analysis, click the close icon (![Close](../images/icon-close.png)) next to the property you wish to change.
 Then make new selections.